 When is the Best time to Ride the Kilimanjaro Safari?

-Each time you ride Kilimanjaro Safari you can have a different experience since animals have different eating and sleeping schedules.
+Each time you go on the Animal Kingdom Safari you can have a different experience.
+This is because animals have different eating and sleeping schedules throughout the day.

-Some believe that best time to go on the Kilimanjaro Safari is first thing in the morning or before dusk.
+Some believe the best time to go on the Kilimanjaro Safari is first thing in the morning or before dusk.
 We have done the safari both morning and afternoon.

 What I can tell you is that we saw animals up close both times, but often they were different animals.

-During the summer in the late afternoon we saw an amazing amount of wildlife, but certain animals (like the lions) were in the shadier areas where they are not visible from the safari vehicle.
+During the summer in the late afternoon, we saw an amazing amount of wildlife, but certain animals (like the lions) were in the shadier areas where they were not easily visible from the safari vehicle.

 If you want an even closer experience with the animals in Animal Kingdom, you can always pay for a semi-private tour.
 These are a few that you can choose from:

 If you are a big fan of Kilimanjaro Safari, you should consider the Wild Africa Trek Tour.